INFO-698-InfoSci-Capstone/eco-data-mining/README.md

 # Eco Data Mining - Data Discovery and Analysis Platform

 ## Project Overview

 Eco Data Mining is an extensible and modular platform designed to automate the discovery, extraction, enrichment, and organization of ecological journal publications.
 Its primary aim is to bridge the gap between scientific literature and biological field stations by systematically mining research articles and linking them to verified field stations, research sites, and ecological observatories.
-The system supports both structured (relational) and semi-structured data processing workflows, making it suitable for ecological data scientists, researchers, and data engineers who require a scalable, research-grade solution[1].
+The system supports both structured (relational) and semi-structured data processing workflows, making it suitable for ecological data scientists, researchers, and data engineers who require a scalable, research-grade solution.

 ---